hadley/adv-r/Functions.md

 To capture `...` in a form that is easier to work with, you can use `list(...)`.
 (See [[Computing on the language]] for other ways to capture ...)

 Using `...` comes with a cost - any misspelled arguments will be silently ignored.
-It's often better to be explicit instead of explicit, so you might instead ask users to supply a list of additional arguments.
+It's often better to be explicit rather than implicit, so you might instead ask users to supply a list of additional arguments.
 And this is certainly easier if you're trying to use `...` with multiple additional functions.

 ## Special calls